Have you been in an interview and asked your prospective employer which sales metrics they value most? That answer is probably, "Yes."

 First, if the results of your sales velocity equation point to a need for increased sales effectiveness, work to increase your number of opportunities, average deal value, and/or win rate.

-Generally speaking, you can suffer a little from the numbers above the line and still run a successful sales organization.
-When you have a problem with the length of your sales cycle, however, your business may suffer.
+Generally speaking, you can suffer from the numbers above the line (the numerator of the formula) and still run a successful sales organization.
+When you have a problem with the length of your sales cycle (the denominator), however, your business may suffer.

 Dan Tyre explains, "I worked with a portfolio company that had a big, fat pipeline going into the last quarter of the year.
 But we quickly saw that we were in trouble when none of the deals were progressing to the evaluation stage."